rutemf/1220944_1220772_G01/Docs/Phase2/WP2B-Authors/Ph2-6-KnowTop5Authors/Ph2-6-knowTop5Authors.md

 - AC

 ### 1.4.
 Found out Dependencies
-- Books
+- The reader must be authenticated in the system
-- Lendings
+- Lendings management
+- Books repository
-- Authors
+- Authors repository
 ### 1.5 Input and Output Data

 **Input Data:**